Dalton, Georgia: Soccer

 In 2018, the USL League Two awarded a soccer franchise to Dalton.
-The Dalton Red Wolves SC's inaugural season was in 2019 and the club plays out of Lakeshore Park in Dalton.
+The Dalton Red Wolves SC's inaugural season was in 2019; the club plays at Lakeshore Park in Dalton.
 According to the New York Times, "this town of nearly 35,000 — now 53 percent Hispanic — became an unlikely center for America’s slow tilt toward soccer and why it now calls itself Soccer Town U.S.A.
 It may not be as chest-puffing as the title of “home to more millionaires per capita than any other city in the United States,” which Dalton held in the 1970s.
 Dalton recently broke ground on a soccer complex featuring two FIFA-regulation-size turf fields."